-The Bamiyan Culture Centre stands as the celebration of the heritage of Bamiyan arts, architecture and culture.
+The Bamiyan Culture Centre celebrates the heritage of Bamiyan arts, architecture and culture.
 It works to construct, through reference to local traditions and points of the past, the passage of time around a place that in recent past has weathered too much destruction.
-The world heritage site that inspires a confluence of many forms of art and culture in this unique setting forms the backdrop of this proposed institution.
-The building stands as the filter, a rhythmic colonnade, that measures the site like a planted forest against the bare backdrop of the carved cliffs.
+The world heritage site that inspires a confluence of many forms of art and culture forms the backdrop.
+The building stands as the filter, a rhythmic colonnade, that measures the site like a planted forest against the carved cliffs.
 The proposed idea here is generated from a unique tension that arises at the edge of transformation, existing in the time and space of Bamiyan Valley.
 Is the centre a backdrop? or an idea? a backdrop of activities and events proposed?

-With the breathtaking backdrop of Bamiyan and Foladi Valleys, the heavy building forms a powerful barrier against the cold from the north while letting in the southern sun to passively heat the spaces.
-This choice of natural heating in addition zones of radiant heat also allows the building a more transparent, welcoming outlook to the south side where it receives its guests and participants.
+In the breathtaking view of Bamiyan and Foladi Valleys, the heavy building forms a powerful barrier against the cold from the north while letting in the southern sun to passively heat the spaces.
+Natural heating, in addition zones of radiant heat also allows the building a more transparent, welcoming outlook to the south side where it receives its guests and participants.

-The culture centre echoes the lines of the sedimentary landscape, whose layers in turn gently unveil the magnificent views of the Bamiyan cliffs.
+The culture centre echoes the lines of the sedimentary landscape, whose layers in turn gently unveil the magnificent Bamiyan cliffs.
 The site itself sits at the end of the journey of water from melting of the snow slopes, where it falls into Foladi river.
 The bund walls in the landscape scrape up earth to gather water within the compound, above the building.
-It also slows the speed of the overflowing water, reducing erosion of the cliffs, creating passage of slow speed flow to engage the water for longer.
+They also slow the speed of the overflowing water, reducing erosion of the cliffs, creating passage of easy movement.
 As the water evaporates, it slips back toward the bund, changing the profile of the waterbody as it is shrinks.
 The cliffs are lined with stone pitching, retained by a stone wall boundry with inclined brackets on the outside that work as the guided channels through which water will flow off the cliff.
 This piece of land, celebrated between momentary or sometimes even longer pauses of water and trickling drops off the cliff, gently resists the forces of nature by retaining earth at a regular interval and creating passages of activities and plantation.
 As much as it stands firmly on the ground, sometimes cutting through or sometimes along the contours, in its essence, the building rises out of the same soil, transformed into bricks and mortar, timber and iron.

 The centre’s organization reflects people’s togetherness during activities when they come to celebrate the art and culture of Bamiyan, but also allows space for one to learn and wonder about various meanings of its ancient civilization.
 The linear arrangement of various functions reached by explorations of the various activities of this institute, creates many chances and incidents of joy, broken by the upward and downward passage through the site.
 The building receives its visitors with a warm cup of tea, sipping on the warm high plinth at the entrance lobby that separates and connects the permanent museum collection and the performance hall.
 While shopping and other services are tucked around the museum, the adjacent collection storage makes it convenient to move and store artefacts at the upper level.
 The passage of the temporary exhibition keeps you on the upper floor while taking you around the performances.
 The performance hall itself steps down to the lower level, staying along an outdoor amphitheatre.
 The tea and toilets again greet you at the same connecting lower level, while activities flow toward workshop, music room and class rooms.
 The ramp up or down moves to the upper level where quiet study and research can happen along with administration, which finds a shortcut in and out though a bridge to the main land.